Our programs during COVID-19

 As part of our COVID response, we’ve launched pop-up, open-air meeting places for NYC students.
-At Homework Hubs, NYC students can meet up with classmates, find a book to read, and do reading and other homework together, all while staying safe and socially-distanced in an outdoor setting.
-Volunteers will be on-hand to offer help.
-Learn more about Homework Hubs here.
+At Homework Hubs, students of all ages can meet up with classmates, find a book to read, and do homework together, all while staying safe, socially-distanced, and outdoors.
+Our staff and volunteers will be on-hand to offer help.
+Learn more here.